grofit/uFrame.Documentation/uFrameECS/Overview.md

 #### Invert.Common - Free Open Source
 > Only needed if you haven't installed the unity package.
 Attributes and IOC Container

 https://github.com/InvertGames/Invert.Common

-Check this out to  Assets/Plugins/uFrame/Invert.Common
+Check this out to the folder  Assets/Plugins/uFrame/Invert.Common

 #### uFrameKernel - Free Open Source
 The core uFrame lifecycle system used on all uFrame Unity products. https://github.com/InvertGames/uFrameKernel/tree/2.0
 > **IMPORTANT** Make sure you install the 2.0 branch

-Check this out to  Assets/Plugins/uFrame/uFrameKernel
+Check this out to the folder  Assets/Plugins/uFrame/uFrameKernel

 #### uFrame.ECS - Free Open Source
 https://github.com/InvertGames/uFrame.ECS
 https://github.com/InvertGames/uFrame.ECS.git
-Check this out to  Assets/Plugins/uFrame.ECS
+Check this out to the folder  Assets/Plugins/uFrame.ECS

 #### UniRx - Free Open Source
 You can use the full UniRx library from here: https://github.com/neuecc/UniRx.git
 Or use the bare essentials fork: https://github.com/InvertGames/UniRx.git
-Check this out to  Assets/Plugins/uFrame/UniRx
+Check this out to the folder Assets/Plugins/uFrame/UniRx
 > Note: If installing the full version you might need to remove some folders.

 #### Optional Code Generation Templates - Free Open Source
 https://github.com/InvertGames/uFrame.ECS.Templates
-Check this out to Assets/Plugins/Editor/uFrame.ECS.Templates
+Check this out to the folder Assets/Plugins/Editor/uFrame.ECS.Templates